 Cookie and privacy statement

 At the Royal Pharmaceutical Society ('the Society') we are committed to respecting your privacy and to complying with current applicable data protection and privacy laws.

-Gathering and using information (data)
+2. Gathering and using information (data)

 (i) Personal Data

 This is information about you that you give us that identifies you by filling in forms on our site www.rpharms.com (our site) or by corresponding with us by phone, e-mail or otherwise.
 It includes information you provide when you:

 - sign up to our products and services